fieldtrip/website/workshop/ohbm2018/forward.md

 tags: [ohbm2018]
 ---

-# Solving the EEG and MEG forward problem using the finite element method

 ## Introduction

 The aim of this tutorial is to solve the EEG and MEG forward problems using the Finite Element Method (FEM).